QianyueMa/plotly-challenge/README.md

 6. Update all of the plots any time that a new sample is selected.

 7. Additionally, create a creative layout for the dashboard.
-* The dashboard's preview:
+* The dashboard's `preview`:

 #### Deployment
-Deploy the app to a free static page hosting service, such as GitHub Pages.
+Deploy the `app` to a free static page hosting service, such as GitHub Pages.
 Submit the links to the deployment and the GitHub repo.

 ## Part 2: Advanced Challenge Assignment (Optional)